aidatuhcic/a3web/README.md

   - found and solves issue that caused a large gap between the main content and footer of the page
   - looked over teammates pages to offer support
   - add one line of jQuery in the about page
+  - alter html to fix the issue with the back to top anchor located in the footeer

   Due: 08/12/21